meh-aryan/6-00L-Solutions/README.md

-# 6-00L-Solutions
+# MIT 6.00L: Introduction to Computer Science Using Python – Solutions

-This repository contains my solutions to problem sets, exercises, and assignments from MIT 6.00L, an introductory computer science course using Python.
-The goal of this repo is to document my learning process and provide clean, well-commented code for each problem.
+This repository contains my complete, well-documented solutions to problem sets and programming assignments from ***MIT 6.00L*** *(Introduction to Computer Science Using Python)*.

+> ⚠️ **Note:** These solutions are for educational and reference purposes only.
+Please avoid copying them directly for academic submissions.